 Teenage parties: the basics

 As your child gets older, he’ll probably want to go to parties with his friends.
-He might even want to have a party at home.
 Don’t panic!

 Teenage parties are fun, and they can also be a chance for your child to: